haunc08/github-api-visualized/README.md

 ## Installation

-In the project directory, you can run:
+In the project directory, you can:

 ### `yarn`

 To install the packages.
-While you're waiting, how about...

 ### Config your Github personal access token in .env file